 If you or someone you love are experiencing symptoms of PTSD, it is important to seek medical attention and consult with a doctor to get the right diagnosis and treatment.
 Treatment is available to help manage and overcome these feelings.

 PTSD Following a Car Accident

 Research shows that if you have been in a car accident, you are at risk of developing post-traumatic stress disorder.
-In fact, according to very well mind, 9% of the general population who are in car accidents develop PTSD.
-That means that almost one out of 10 people who experience a car accident who develop PTSD after the car accident.
+In fact, according to Very Well Mind, 9% of the general population who are in car accidents develop PTSD.
+That means that almost one out of 10 people who experience a car accident develop PTSD after the car accident.

 The U.S. Centers for Disease Control and Prevention, reports that more than 2.5 million Americans went to the emergency department and almost 200,000 were then hospitalized following car accidents.
 Several risk factors have been found to increase the likelihood of developing PTSD following a car accident.
 They include:

 - Having had a prior car accident or traumatic event;

 - Having psychological difficulties prior to the car accident or traumatic event;